 Stories about architecture, cities, people, and inspiration.
 Through words, images and video, learn more about the impact of KPF's work in the built environment.

-Chosen from nearly 750 entries, the Rosewood Bangkok was shortlisted in the Luxury Hotel category and the Rosewood Hong Kong in the Event Spaces category.
+Chosen from over 1,000 total submissions, the Rosewood Bangkok was awarded in the Luxury Hotel category.

 Details of the new campus, known as Downtown West, were featured in The Architect’s Newspaper.

 KPFui’s tool Scout won the Data Design category, beating finalists from such entities as the New York Times, Salesforce, the MIT-IBM Watson AI Lab, Pentagram, and others, while Edge at 30 Hudson Yards received an honorable mention in the Spaces and Places category.

 Designed by KPF and developed by Skanska, the office tower is set apart from its peers with a dynamic, angular form that maximizes views and interior flexibility.